shahriarshaon1993/halumshop/README.md

 ## Halum Shop

-Halum Shop is an open sourece ecommerce platform management system using laravel 8.
+Halum Shop is an open source ecommerce platform management system using Bootstrap, Sass, Javascript, Php laravel 8.

 ## Packages Used